CyrilLeblanc/vscode-amoled-darcula-theme/README.md

 3. Select the `.vsix` file you downloaded

+## Compiling

+1. Clone this repository

+2. Compile the theme with `vsce package` (you need to have [vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#vsce) installed)

+3. Install the extension with `code --install-extension <path to .vsix file>`

 ## Credits

 This theme is based on the [Darcula IntelliJ Theme](https://github.com/kevinvn1709/vscode-dracula-color-theme) and the builtin Dark+ V2 theme.